bitrix24/b24restdocs/api-reference/chats/chat-users/index.md

 >
 > Who can execute the method: any user

-The method `im.chat.user.add` invites participants to a chat.
+The method `im.chat.user.add` invites participants to the chat.

 #|
 || **Parameter** | **Example** | **Description** | **Revision** ||